watchduck/discrete_helpers/doc/library.md

 python setup.py bdist_wheel
 ```

 Then delete the build folder.
+(Or don't.
+But the IDE will complain about duplicated code.)